cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Knowledge Management Workflows/Inputs, Capture/Inputs, Capture.md

 	- Seems like you maybe have to set it on both browsers
 	- Turn on the Android Tab Group Sync (BUT NOTHING ON DESKTOP)
 		- Turning on any of the weird plugins on desktop seems to have issues
+	- TROUBESHOOTING BROKEN TAB GROUPS
+		- If necessary, you can delete the sync account and resync everything by starting on the phone, then sharing the sync codes to your desktop version
+		- This may break your tab groups, but you won't lose your tabs.
+		-
 	- In Android -
 		- ![200](_attachments/file-20241221220441758.png)
 	- Accessing them is easy in desktop